jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 9. Follow the on-screen instructions to connect to your network and select your gaming device.
 If your PC is running Steam, it should automatically appear on the list.
 If it doesn't, you can connect through a one-time PIN code.

 ## Step 6: Set up USB Game Controller
-Add a USB game controller If you prefer to use a game controller instead of a keyboard and mouse, you can connect a USB game controller to your Raspberry Pi.
-Simply plug in the controller and it should work automatically.
+You can add a USB game controller If you prefer to use a game controller instead of a keyboard and mouse.
+Plug in a USB game controller to your Raspberry Pi, and it should work automatically.
 Once it's connected, you can use it to play games just as you would on a console.

+If a game does not support controller input or the keymapping is throwing you off, check out the [Steamworks Browsing Configurations](https://partner.steamgames.com/doc/features/steam_controller/browse_configs) documentation.

 ## Step 7: Set up additional things
 These are for improved stability, performance and easier troubleshooting.